ai-bearing/ai-bearing1.github.io/docs/README.md

 ## Who I am
 I am a math and econ student at Occidental College.
+You can find my resume [here](https://github.com/ai-bearing/ai-bearing.github.io/blob/ca7e5c87db3a7564b25812ae86f44b72db9bb3f7/docs/CVDraft.pdf)

 ## Why is this here?
 I figured I needed a website to store and document various things I have done or am doing.